Yueyi 03: Overview

 In November 2024, the FAW Group unveiled the first model in its new, electrified Yueyi line.
-The compact Bestune Yueyi 03 crossover maintains the same aesthetic as its competitors, featuring split, double-row headlights, narrow taillights, and body proportions designed for optimal aerodynamics.
+The compact Yueyi 03 crossover maintains the same aesthetic as its competitors, featuring split, double-row headlights, narrow taillights, and body proportions designed for optimal aerodynamics.

 The passenger compartment features a two-tone, black-and-white aesthetic, present both in the massive, vertically sloping cockpit and on the door panels.
 A digital instrument display sits in front of the two-spoke steering wheel, and a 14.6-inch touchscreen infotainment system sits in the center of the console.

 Specifications

-The Bestune Yueyi 03 is equipped with a fully electric drive system, featuring a 166-horsepower engine with a maximum torque of 200 Nm.
+The Bestune Yueyi 03 is equipped with a fully electric drive system, featuring a 166 hp motor with a maximum torque of 200 Nm.
 Its 48.35 kWh battery provides a combined range of up to 445 kilometers (277 miles) according to the Chinese CLTC measurement standard.